cryptotwilight/blockstarlogic/ReadMe.md

-Welcome to the Blockstar Logic GitHub
+Welcome to the Blockstar Logic Github.
+Here you will find code and public data for Blockstar Logic projects:
+Project Basic Vibe - Our submission to HackFS